All-Hands-AI/OpenHands/docs/modules/usage/how-to/headless-mode.md

-# Running in Headless / CLI Mode
+# Headless / CLI Mode

 You can run OpenHands via a CLI, without starting the web application.
 This makes it easy to automate tasks with OpenHands.
 There are 2 main modes of operation: